Why You'll Fall For Prince Edward County

 2. Come for the food

-To eat your way through the County's hot spots at a lower price point than you'll find in summer, visit during Countylicious.
+Eat your way through the County's hot spots and explore more than 40 wineries, farm-to-table restaurants, and more.
+Be sure to be on the lookout for announcement of Countylicious.
 The twice-annual event sees more than a dozen restaurants (including the Drake Devonshire) creating prix fixe menus showcasing local flavours.
 Consider it your invitation to discover the region dubbed “the gastronomic capital of Ontario” (The Globe and Mail).
 (The next Countylicious is Nov.
 3-26; meals are $40 per person, tax and tip extra, reservations required.)

 3. Come for the finds